morotsman/morotsman.github.io/_posts/2020-12-30-finagle-client.markdown

 In state `Open` it fails fast.
 Once in a while it chages state to `Half open`.

 In state `Half open` we try to let a request through to the service.
-If it is a success (configured threashold) we change state to `Closed` if it is a failure we change back to `Open`.
+If it is a success (configured threashold) we change state to `Closed`, if it is a failure we change back to `Open`.

 ![Circit breaker]({{ site.url }}/assets/resilient/circuitbreaker_states.png){:height="100%" width="100%"}